USA - General Info

 OPSAIL: Established in 1961, Operation Sail was designed to promote good will and cooperation between countries while providing sail training and celebrating maritime history.
 While the tall ships form the centerpiece of the event, smaller sailing vessels also participate.
 Six Op Sail events have been held to date, in 1964, 1976, 1986, 1992, 2000 and 2012.

 Held at various cities on the East Coast, the event culminates in the Parade of Ships on the Hudson River and in New York harbor on July 4, Independence Day.

 See website for regulations on transiting associated waterways; New York City, Norfolk, Baltimore, Boston & New London.

-IMRAY AND ADLARD COLES PILOT BOOKS are available at a discounted price for Noonsite.com users via World Cruising Club.
+IMRAY and ADLARD COLES PILOT BOOKS are available at a discounted price for Noonsite.com users via World Cruising Club.
 Some books common in Europe are not sold in the United States.

 A Complete Cruising Guide to the Down East Circle Route

 By Capt.
 Cheryl Barr